wanwenli/myblog/_posts/2013-12-27-Type-Systems.md

 in recent years.

 ##### What are their differences?

 Anyway,
 there is no stronger or weaker type system between these two systems.
-Ocaml and Java are both to static and strong typing languages.
+OCaml and Java are both static and strongly typed languages.
 They both have primitive, array and class types.
 (The standard ML language does not support class types but Objective-caml does.)
-However Java and Ocaml do have some differences in their type systems.
+However Java and OCaml do have some differences in their type systems.
-Ocaml is a functional language and a function can be passed as a argument, known as higher order functions.
+OCaml is a functional language and a function can be passed as a argument, known as higher order functions.
 The type of a function is defined by both its input and output type.
 For example in the chunck of code below,

 {% highlight ocaml linenos %}
 let square x = x * x;
 val square : int -> int = <fun>
 {% endhighlight %}

 `square` is a function that takes an integer and returns an integer.